KevinAst/MyWeb/FireWithin/intro.md

 ## Tech

-Technology has radically changed the number of resources that are available to us all ...  even as beliviers!
+Technology has radically changed the number of resources that are available to us all ...  even as believers!
 You can install the [You Version](https://www.bible.com/) Bible App _(on your phone)_ that contains the entire Bible - any version ... **held right in the palm of your hand**!
-From this you can read the scriptures, or stream an audable reading of God's word during your comute or work-out.
+From this you can read the scriptures, or stream an audible reading of God's word during your commute or work-out.

 ## How I Study

-In my study, I have found that it helps me to supplement the reading of Gods word with a serman series from a trusted evangelical pastor.
+In my study, I have found that it helps me to supplement the reading of Gods word with a sermon series from a trusted evangelical pastor.
 It simply adds more background and insight that makes the scriptures come alive.
-This of course is in addition to prayer - asking the Holy Spirit for discernment and guidance.
+This of course is <mark>in addition to prayer</mark> - _*asking the Holy Spirit for discernment and guidance*_.

 When I study a book of the Bible, I follow this pattern: